patrick-barth/PARANOID/docs/source/ANALYSES.rst

 Merges several replicates into a single representative version which can be used for publications, posters or presentations.
 This version shows the mean hit count for every position.
 Additionally, a correlation analysis is performed to give the user an evaluation of the sample similarity and therefore a rationale for this analysis.
+The correlation is performed on raw cross-link sites
+(or on significant ones in case :ref:`peak calling <peak-calling>` is used) via the Pearson correlation.
 Is deactivated by default.

 | Associated parameters: